uw-midsun/firmware_xiv/README.md

 # Run every python test in the scripts directory for all projects
 make pytest_all

-# Intall package requirements for every project
+# Install package requirements for every project
 make install_requirements

 # Run codegen